PplJDHirapara/gitbook-test/doc/client-side-sdk.md

 ---
-description: This is client side SDK page for gitbook-test
+description: This is client side SDK page for gitbook-test is updated
 ---

 # Client side functions SDK